billfoxco/seeing-md/SEEING.md

 ## Origins and influence

-`SEEING.md` emerged primarily from Bill Fox's book, *The Perception Miracle*, and the wider body of work behind SEE DIFFERENT.
+`SEEING.md` emerged primarily from Bill Fox's book, *The Perception Miracle*, and more than 500 explorations into how the mind's past enters the present.

+The larger work is organized around thirteen doorways into perception.
+They remain part of the book and the ongoing practice, but are not required to use this specification.

-Its form was influenced by Brian Gardner's exploration of `DESIGN.md` as a portable way to make the intent behind a design system legible to AI.
-Brian's distinction is that implementation tells AI what exists, while `DESIGN.md` explains the intent behind it.
+The file's form was influenced by Brian Gardner's exploration of `DESIGN.md` as a portable way to make the intent behind a design system legible to AI.

 `SEEING.md` carries that inquiry one level further upstream by asking what shaped the intent.
-It can be used independently or alongside `DESIGN.md`; neither depends on the other.
+It can be used independently or alongside files describing design, voice, code, brand, or editorial practice.

 ---